sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 8. Then, we have the `Pre-Order` sequence where the `Root` comes before the `Left` and the `Right` sides.
 So, it becomes: `Root-Left-Right`.
 9. Finally, we have the `Post-Order` sequence where the `Root` comes after the `Left` and the `Right` sides.
 So, it becomes `Left-Right-Root`.
 10. We will study each order in detail.
+11. The time and space complexity for each of these 3 main DFS types is `O(n)` as we visit each node once, and we use a stack as an underlying data structure or the recursion that uses a stack.

 ### Breadth-Search